romeerez/orchid-orm/docs/src/guide/migration-setup-and-overview.md

 - `noPrimaryKey` is `error`, it'll bite if you accidentally forgot to add a primary key to a new table
 - `log` is on
 - `logger` is a standard `console`
-- `useCodeUpdater` is `true`, but it won't run anything if you don't specify `appCodeUpdater` config

 The third optional argument of `rakeDb` is an array of strings from the command line, by default it will use `process.argv` to get the arguments, but you can override it by passing arguments manually.